Workers’ Rights Clinic

 If you make more than the amount reflected above, please call the Bar Association of D.C.
 Lawyer Referral Service on Monday through Friday from 10 a.m. to 4 p.m. at (202) 296-7845.
 Using that service, a worker may receive a 30 minute consultant with an attorney for $40.

-Contributions: Because we have so many volunteers that help with the Workers’ Rights Clinic each week, the services we provide only cost $20 per person.
 In order to help cover the cost of the Clinic, we suggest that workers make a donation of $20 to the EJC, if they can afford to do so.
-The donation will help us not only serve that individual’s needs, but serve other people with legal problems on their job who cannot afford an attorney.
+The donation will help us serve more people with legal problems on their job who cannot afford an attorney.
 If a worker is unable to make a donation, we understand and will still be happy to help with work-related legal problems.

 We need volunteers!
 Professionals, activists, lawyers, law students, paralegals, social workers and anyone interested in helping workers advocate for themselves.
 You do not need to be familiar with the legal process to volunteer; you just need a commitment to workers’ rights and a positive attitude.
 We can train you on the rest!
 We also need people who can speak Spanish, Chinese, Vietnamese, Somali, Amharic, and Arabic.
 Learn more about our volunteer needs and how you can get involved in advocating for workers on our volunteer page.